quinnj/Sublime-IJulia/README.md

     ]
 }
 ```
 Note the comma `,` after the original default command.
 Another command is then copied down.
 The `"julia":` field is changed to a separate julia executable (in this case, a separate branch of julia, but it could also be a past version of julia or whatever).
 There are also some arguments passed to the julia executable by `"julia_args": "-p 4"`, meaning to start the julia executable with 4 additional processes.
-With the above commands set, when I go to open a console with `ctrl+shift+p`, type "Open IJulia", a second popup will show me a list of
+With the above commands set, when I go to open a console with <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>, type "Open IJulia", a second popup will show me a list of

 ```
 default